Type Reference

 Example

-ConstExtrap <: AbstractExtrapConstant extrapolation — clamps queries to the nearest boundary value.
+ClampExtrap <: AbstractExtrapConstant extrapolation — clamps to nearest boundary value for out-of-domain queries.

 Example